BILLyTheLiTTle/Learning_Android/DogBreeds/README.md

 - If you want to store objects to your DB, this [answer](https://stackoverflow.com/a/50452877) will show you how.
 But don't forget **In addition to option 1, type converters should also be declared on appdatabase -> @TypeConverters(ImagesConverters::class)** as it is mentioned in the comment of the answer!

 ### Testing
+- This [answer](https://stackoverflow.com/a/38345579/1392366) is helpful if you want to create a folder (ex. `resource`) for testing purposes.
 #### Instrumentation Tests
 - A very simple [article](https://levelup.gitconnected.com/testing-in-compose-d09b59337e4e) which shows basic testing examples and screenshot testing.
 - An amazing [article](https://medium.com/nerd-for-tech/writing-an-integration-test-with-jetpack-compose-and-dagger-hilt-8ef888c1a23d) with details about Jetpack Compose Intergation with Hilt: